mikewitk/lighthouse-web-notes/jQuery.md

 ### The ON() Method

-The `on()` method attaches one or more event handles for the selected elements Attach a click event to a `<p>` element:
+The `on()` method attaches one or more event handles for the selected elements.
+Attach a click event to a `<p>` element:

 ```javascript